Have you ever wished you could go back to high school knowing everything you do now? Well, I kinda got to do that…

 Each time you fail at something you should reflect, learn how you would do it differently, every day, and then try again.
 You only really fail or lose when you stop trying and stop learning from mistakes.

 Before BestSelf Co I had 4 or 5 other business ventures, the majority of which didn’t last but I wouldn’t consider any of them failures as they each taught me something different.

 Same with my business partner Allen who had some of his own.
 Had Allen and I never gone through those past “failures” we would not have had the skills to grow BestSelf Co into a seven-figure business in 1 year.

 To have an above-average life you have to do above-average things.
 Whether it’s getting a job you want or getting into the university you want, you need to stand out from the crowd.

-I recently went to a startup pitch event in Belgium, there were between 15–20 people pitching their companies, many of them looking for investment.
-At some point each 2-minute pitch started to blend in with the next, so even being 10% better than another pitch didn’t matter anymore.
+I recently went to a startup pitch event in Belgium, between 15–20 people were pitching their companies, many of them looking for investment.
+At some point, each 2-minute pitch started to blend in with the next, so even being 10% better than another pitch didn’t matter anymore.

 I remember once she finished thinking ‘Well that was memorable’, not better, just different.
 When it came time to vote for the best pitch at the end, the audience voted her as the winner.

 Why?
 She was different.
 Her company wasn’t necessarily better than the many others, it just stood out and resonated with everyone in the room.

 In school we all try to fit in, not wanting to be different and draw attention to ourselves.